Top Frequently Asked Questions for IRS Procedures

 Note: You can't file a final joint return with your deceased spouse if you as the surviving spouse remarried before the end of the year of death.
 The filing status of the decedent in this instance is married filing separately.

-If your refund exceeds your total balance due on all outstanding liabilities including accruals, and you don't owe certain past-due amounts, such as federal tax, state tax, a student loan, or child support, you'll receive a refund of the amount over and above what you owe.
+If your refund exceeds your total balance due on all outstanding tax liabilities including accruals, you'll receive a refund of the excess unless you owe certain other past-due amounts, such as state income tax, child support, a student loan, or other federal nontax obligations which are offset against any refund.
 For more information on these non-IRS refund offsets, you can call the Bureau of the Fiscal Service (BFS) at 800-304-3107 (toll-free).

 You may qualify for an offer in compromise (OIC) if you're unable to pay your taxes in full, or are facing economic hardship or other special circumstances.
 Refer to Tax Topic 204 - Offers in Compromise for more information.